Climate change in India: Policies and legislation

 In 2008, India published its National Action Plan on Climate Change (NAPCC), which contains several goals for the country.
 These goals include but are not limited to: covering one third of the country with forests and trees, increasing renewable energy supply to 6% of total energy mix by 2022, and the further maintenance of disaster management.
 All of the actions work to improve the resiliency of the country as a whole, and this proves to be important because India has an economy closely tied to its natural resource base and climate-sensitive sectors such as agriculture, water, and forestry.

-While presenting the fiscal year 2020-2021 state budget for the Indian state of Odisha, Finance Minister of the state Niranjan Pujari introduced the Climate Budget.
+While presenting the fiscal year 2020-2021 state budget for the Indian state of Odisha, the then Finance Minister of the state Niranjan Pujari introduced the Climate Budget.
 Climate budget aims to keep track of the expenses made by the government for climate change or to support mitigation and adaption actions to address climate change.
 As per the document, It will help the government to decide whether to redesign or safeguard the existing projects by seeing their impact on the climate change.
 Odisha has become the first state in India to introduce climate budget.

 Niti Aayog is in the process of devising a policy framework and its deployment mechanism in India for carbon capture and utilization or storage (CCUS) to reduce greenhouse emissions per unit of economic activity.

+The right to be free from adverse impacts of climate change was legally recognized as a fundamental right in India by the Supreme Court, in 2024.
+This decision can impact further climate legislation in India.

+For achieving the aims of the Paris agreement India must peak power sector emissions by 2026.
+Until recently the country was expected to reach this target, but the recent governmental push for coal undermined it.

-Carbon trading
+Carbon emission trading and pricing

-Carbon trading is yet to be implemented in India.
+Carbon emission trading is yet to be implemented in India.
 However, related instruments such as energy saving certificates (PAT), various renewable purchase obligations (RPO), and renewable energy certificates (REC) are traded on the power exchanges regularly.

+India does not have a carbon tax, but since 2010 the country has had a tax on both domestically produced and imported coal, which powers more than half of its electricity generation.
+Originally set at ₹50 per tonne of coal, it was raised to ₹100 in 2014 and ₹200 in 2015.
+As of 2020 the coal tax stands at ₹400 per tonne.